The Criminal Justice pathway requires 42 hours of Core Curriculum and 18 hours of courses appropriate to the pathway.

 Application Deadlines View Admissions Requirements

-The Criminal Justice (CJU) associate of science pathway seeks to develop leaders with the knowledge to pursue careers in the fields of courts, corrections and policing.
+The Georgia State University Criminal Justice (CJU) pathway seeks to develop leaders with the knowledge to pursue careers in the fields of courts, corrections and policing.
 The study of criminal justice often serves as a jumpstart and introduction for students planning on attending law school.

-Whether you are interested in a career in law enforcement, our corrections institutions or pre-law—or just want to know more about how the United States criminal justice system works—the criminal justice associate of science pathway offers up-to-date, real-world information for a wide range of career options.
-Designed by dedicated faculty with backgrounds in criminal justice, criminology and law, the criminal justice associate of science program provides students a strong foundational knowledge of the criminal justice system.
+Whether you are interested in a career in law enforcement, our corrections institutions or pre-law—or want to know more about how the United States criminal justice system works—the criminal justice pathway offers up-to-date, real-world information for a wide range of career options.
+Designed by dedicated faculty with backgrounds in criminal justice, criminology and law, the criminal justice program provides students a strong foundational knowledge of the criminal justice system.

 During this program, students will gain insight into the three facets of the United States criminal justice system: